-The Mines Emergency Alert (MEA) System is an emergency notification service that allows university officials to quickly communicate emergency messages to students, faculty, and staff via cellular phone text and voice messages, and broadcast on-campus e-mail and phone messages.
+The Mines Emergency Alert (MEA) System is an emergency notification service that allows university officials to quickly communicate emergency messages to students, faculty and staff via cellular phone text and voice messages, and broadcast on-campus e-mail and phone messages.
 During an actual emergency, an emergency siren can be activated at various locations on campus and directs the campus community to check the various message services for additional details and/or evacuation procedures.

-To receive emergency messages on your cell phone, you must first subscribe to the MEA system.
-To subscribe, logon to the Mines Trailhead system at http://trailhead.mines.edu and go to "Self Service," click on "Personal Information" and then "Mines Emergency Alert System."
-The Emergency Notification Team, comprised of various campus administrators including the Police Chief and Assistant Director of Public Safety, have the capability to activate the system from various locations on and off campus.
-The MEA system and emergency siren are tested campus wide at least once per semester, and such tests may be announced or unannounced.
+Students and faculty are entered into the MEA system through Information Technology to receive emergency messages on your cell phone.
+To update, opt-out or confirm your information, log on to the Mines Trailhead system at http://trailhead.mines.edu and go to "Self Service," click on "Personal Information" and then "Mines Emergency Alert System."
+The Emergency Notification Team, comprised of various campus administrators including the Chief of Police, Police Commander and Director of Environmental Health and Safety, have the capability to activate the system from various locations on and off campus.
+The MEA system and emergency siren are tested campus wide at least once per year, and such tests may be announced or unannounced.